Is Your Benchmark Still Useful? Dynamic Benchmarking for Code Language Models: Introduction

 There are a few common practices to collect code for a benchmark.
-Some benchmarks automatically crawl code from public databases like GitHub~\cite{hui2024qwen25codertechnicalreport,lozhkov2024starcoder2stackv2}, while others take advantage of advanced LLMs, such as ChatGPT, to generate new code~\cite{gu2024cruxeval}.
-In some cases, human experts are involved in manually writing code.
+Some benchmarks automatically crawl code from public databases such as GitHub~\cite{hui2024qwen25codertechnicalreport,lozhkov2024starcoder2stackv2}, while others take advantage of advanced LLMs, such as ChatGPT, to generate new code~\cite{gu2024cruxeval}.
+In some cases, human experts are involved in the manual writing of the code.
 Regardless of how the code is collected, all these open-source benchmarks will eventually be available to the public for fair model evaluation.
-Modern large language models are trained on vast amounts of data, both public and private.
+Modern LLMs are trained on large amounts of data, both public and private.
 For instance, Qwen2.5-Coder's report states that they collect publicly available repositories on GitHub for training and remove key datasets using a 10-gram overlap method~\cite{hui2024qwen25codertechnicalreport}.
-However, removing key datasets does not guarantee that all data used for evaluation has been eliminated, and the risk of data contamination still exists.
+However, removing key datasets does not guarantee that all data used for evaluation is eliminated, and there is still a risk of data contamination.
 This raises a crucial concern:

 \emph{Are these benchmarks still useful for evaluating models if they are unavoidably included in the training data?}

 Take \F~\ref{fig:fig1} as an example.
 On the left is a test case from the CRUXEval benchmark~\cite{gu2024cruxeval}.
 The test case consists of a function \texttt{f} together with the input \texttt{([[395, 666, 7, 4], [], [4223, 111]])} --- a list of lists --- encoded in an \texttt{assert}.
 Models are tasked to predict the function's output.
 The function \texttt{f} executes a sequence of operations: first erasing the value in \texttt{lists[1]}, then adding this value to \texttt{lists[2]}, and finally outputting the value of \texttt{lists[0]}.
 GPT-4o mini successfully emits the correct output in this scenario.
 However, as shown in \F~\ref{fig:fig1_2}, after we change the variable name into \texttt{var1}, GPT-4o mini produces an incorrect result with even the wrong type (an integer instead of a list of integers).
 This behavioral shift suggests that in \F~\ref{fig:fig1_1}, the descriptive variable name \texttt{lists} may have assisted the model's comprehension, {potentially due to the contamination of variable name \texttt{lists} in the training data.} In \F~\ref{fig:fig1_2}, however, the absence of such hints, combined with the common pattern of \texttt{var1[0]} typically representing integer indices, likely led the model to erroneously infer an integer return type.
 DeepSeek V3, on the other hand, successfully handles both cases, {indicating its reasoning beyond variable names.} Nevertheless, the original benchmark fails to differentiate these two models' {reasoning capabilities} with this test case.